ivanakhoo/BerryBubble/README.md

 ### Features

-- Make a way to verify submitted photos for network page

 - Make a report user button for each card that sends notification to admin-only center

 - Finalize UI for updateProfile for mobile